leatham22/Friend-convenient-meetup/network_data/README.md

 3. Using this information for more accurate connectivity validation
 4. Algorithmically detecting branches rather than relying on static definitions

+## Edge Weight Calculation (Overground/Elizabeth Line)

+The process for obtaining edge weights for Overground and Elizabeth line services differs from the Tube/DLR method due to limitations in the TfL Timetable API for these modes.

+-   **`get_journey_times.py`**: This script now specifically targets Overground and Elizabeth line station pairs defined in `line_edges.json`.
+    -   It calls the TfL Journey Results API for each adjacent station pair (in both directions).
+    -   It implements logic to average multiple valid journey times returned by the API, applying thresholds similar to `get_missing_journey_times.py`.
+    -   It ensures a minimum journey time (e.g., 1.0 minute) and handles potential API errors.
+    -   It saves the calculated edges directly to `Edge_weights_overground_elizabeth.json`.
+-   **`Edge_weights_overground_elizabeth.json`**: Contains the calculated edge weights (durations) specifically for Overground and Elizabeth line services.

+## Data Validation and Analysis

+Several scripts are available to validate and analyze the generated graph and weight data:

+-   **`check_line_continuity.py`**: Validates the graph structure by checking for expected connections between adjacent stations on each line, accounting for branches.
+-   **`check_missing_edges.py`**: Compares the edges defined in the base graph (`networkx_graph_new.json`) against the calculated weight files (`Edge_weights_tube_dlr.json` and `Edge_weights_overground_elizabeth.json`).
+It checks for discrepancies in both directions:
+    -   Edges in the graph but missing weights.
+    -   Edges with weights but not present in the graph for the corresponding mode.
+-   **`analyze_edge_weights.py`**: Performs deeper analysis on the weight files:
+    -   **Duration Sanity Check**: Flags edges with unusually high or low journey times.
+    -   **Symmetry Analysis**: Compares forward (A->B) and reverse (B->A) journey times for the same pair, highlighting significant differences.
+    -   **Schema Verification**: Checks if all records contain the expected fields and data types.
+-   **`apply_arbitrary_timestamp.py`**: A utility script to add/overwrite the `calculated_timestamp` field in weight files, used primarily to ensure schema consistency for records generated before timestamping was implemented.

 ## MultiDiGraph Implementation

 The latest version of the graph uses NetworkX's MultiDiGraph structure rather than a standard DiGraph.
 This change provides several important benefits: